 A popular center for nightlife, Amsterdam’s Leidseplein attracts a vibrant crowd of both locals and visitors.

-Several centuries ago, the Leidseplein (Leidse Square) looked quite different than it does today.
+Several centuries ago, the Leidseplein (Leidse Square) looked quite different from how it does today.
 As a matter of fact, in the seventeenth century, it was sort of a “parking lot” for farmers.
 The square was where they would leave their carts before entering into the city to conduct their business.
 Its name came from Leidsepoort (Leidse Gate), which once marked the end of the main road from Amsterdam to Leiden.

 The farmers of old wouldn’t recognize the bustling area that’s now known as the Leidseplein.
 Revelry continues here straight into the early morning hours, especially during pleasant weather.

-Street musicians and other performers are common here as well and most keep the crowds roaring all night long.
+Street musicians and other performers are common here as well, and most keep the crowds roaring all night long.
 You’ll find jugglers, instrumentalists, singers, and even fire-eaters lining the perimeter of the Leidseplein, hoping to entice visitors to drop a few euros in their buckets.

-Historic buildings on the square include the Stadsschouwburg, a lovely neo-Renaissance structure that now houses a theater where guests can enjoy live dramatic performances.
+Historic buildings on the square include the Stadsschouwburg, a lovely Neo-Renaissance structure that now houses a theater where guests can enjoy live dramatic performances.
 In its heyday, it was home to the Dutch National Ballet and Opera.